wonderful-panda/vue-tsx-support/README.md

 <a href={ SOME_LINK } />;
 // NG: because `href` is not a valid attribute of `div`
 <div href={ SOME_LINK } />;
-// NG: because `id` must be a number
+// NG: because `id` must be a string
 <div id={ 1 } />;
 ```